httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 This document uses algorithms to specify normative parsing behaviours, and ABNF to illustrate the on-wire format expected.
 Implementations MUST follow the normative algorithms, but MAY vary in implementation so as the behaviours are indistinguishable from specified behaviour.
 If there is disagreement between the algorithms and ABNF, the specified algorithms take precedence.

-# Specifying Structured Headers {#specify}
+# Defining New Structured Headers {#specify}

-A HTTP header that uses Structured Headers need to be defined to do so explicitly; recipients and generators need to know that the requirements of this document are in effect.
+A HTTP header that uses the structures in this specification need to be defined to do so explicitly; recipients and generators need to know that the requirements of this document are in effect.
 The simplest way to do that is by referencing this document in its definition.

 The field's definition will also need to specify the field-value's allowed syntax, in terms of the types described in {{types}}, along with their associated semantics.